 Conclusion

 Although we were not able to exploit this fully during Pwn2Own, this would be possible with additional time using the correct firmware version.
 At the time of writing this zero-day vulnerability remains unpatched, and therefore only high-level details have been included within this article.
-Once vendor disclosure is complete and an effective patch available publicly, LRQA Nettitude will publish a full technical walkthrough in a follow up post.
+Once vendor disclosure is complete and an effective patch available publicly, LRQA will publish a full technical walkthrough in a follow up post.